YidingYu/ns3-gym/README.md

 ```
 brew install zmq
 ```
 Copy the required file "zmq.hpp" to */usr/local/include/*.
-(Errors happen without doing this step.
+(Errors happen without this step.
 The "zmq.hpp" file is added in the main folder.)
 4.5.6 are the same as the original installation.
 Have a good luck with your installation!

 Installation (Ubuntu)